Petr Yan: Absolute Championship Berkut

 On 24 October 2015, Yan faced Murad Kalamov and won the fight by unanimous decision.
 The win granted Yan the opportunity to fight Magomed Magomedov for the championship belt in the bantamweight division.

-Yan fought Magomed Magomedov on 26 March 2016 in Moscow at ACB 32: "The Battle of Lions".
+Yan lost his first fight when he faced Magomed Magomedov on 26 March 2016 in Moscow at ACB 32: "The Battle of Lions".
 After going all five rounds, Magomedov won the fight by split decision and won the title at bantamweight; however, many felt that Yan had won the fight, including ACB president, Mairbek Khasiev who promised to book a rematch.
 Although Yan lost, this fight was voted as ACB's best fight of the year in 2016.

 Following his first professional loss, Yan returned to face English mixed martial artist Ed Arthur at ACB 41: Path to Triumph, in Sochi.
 He won the fight by unanimous decision.

 In the spring of 2017, Yan was scheduled to have a rematch with Magomed Magomedov on 15 April at ACB 57: Payback in Moscow.
 This time, Yan exacted revenge and defeated Magomedov by unanimous decision after fighting all five hard-fought rounds.
 He won the decision and ultimately was crowned the ACB bantamweight champion.

 Following his win, Yan returned in September 2017 to fight Brazilian contender Matheus Mattos at ACB: 71 in Moscow.
 After winning the first two rounds, Yan caught Mattos with a left uppercut which caused Mattos to fall to his back, making the referee stop the fight.
 He successfully defended his bantamweight title by third-round knockout.